 - A successor instruction identified by the method outlined above may be in the middle of a procedure.
-In such cases, the analysis reports this to the user. - The successor instruction may not be part of a procedure that was identified by IDAPro.
+In such cases, the analysis can report this to the user. - The successor instruction may not be part of a procedure that was identified by IDAPro.
 This is due to the limitations of IDAPro's procedure-finding algorithm: IDAPro does not identify procedures that are called exclusively via indirect calls.
-In such cases, VSA can invoke IDAPro's procedure-finding algorithm explicitly, to force a sequence of bytes from the executable to be decoded into a sequence of instructions and spliced into the IR for the program.
-(At present, this technique has not yet been incorporated in our implementation.)
+In such cases, value-set analysis can invoke IDAPro's procedure-finding algorithm explicitly, to force a sequence of bytes from the executable to be decoded into a sequence of instructions and spliced into the IR for the program.